Claim: A man locked in an unplugged freezer imagined himself freezing to death and died as a result.

 The next morning the crew slid open the heavy doors of the boxcar and found Nick dead.
 An autopsy revealed that every physical sign of his body indicated he had frozen to death.
 And yet the refrigeration unit of the car was inoperative, and the temperature inside indicated fifty-five degrees.
 Nick had killed himself by the power of worry.

-someone really think himself to death?
+Origins: Can someone really think himself to death?
 That is the point of this legend: the mind is a powerful thing; so powerful that it can kill.
+This story has often been passed along by motivational speakers as an example of the power of one's mind.

-We've been hearing versions of this story for years, tales in which the details change but the theme remains that of an unfortunate man who dies trapped in a situation which he presumes to be dangerous but is later revealed not to have posed any real threat to his well-being: The air-tight room turns out to have a vent to the outside which brings a steady supply of fresh air to the man who suffocates because he believes he's used up all the oxygen; the cooling unit on the refrigerated boxcar isn't turned on, yet the man locked inside the car slowly succumbs to hypothermia.
+We've been hearing versions of this story for years, tales in which the details change but the theme remains that of an unfortunate man who dies after he is trapped in a situation which he presumes to be dangerous but is later revealed not to have posed any real threat to his well-being: The air-tight room he's locked in turns out to have a vent to the outside which brings a steady supply of fresh air but the man suffocates because he believes he's used up all the oxygen; the cooling unit on the refrigerated

 Could someone really think himself to death?
-We don't know.
-But we also know we've yet to find a news story about anyone whose power of thought turned him into a corpsicle.
+The jury may still be out on that concept, but we've yet to find any documentation for the claim that someone once died because his power of thought turned him into a corpsicle.

 Barbara "cold comfort" Mikkelson